Wittle-South-LLC/smoacks/README.md

       beyond those provided in the schema tagged with x-smoacks-create
     - **x-smoacks-fk-relationships** - Defines SQLAlchemy relationships to create for the data model object.
+    - **x-smoacks-api-verb-param** - Identifies a schema object that should be the parameter for an API verb for the object specified by **x-smoacks-object** on the same schema.
+Applies only to POST, SEARCH, GET, PUT verbs.
+    - **x-smoacks-api-verb-resp** - Identifies a schema object that should be the response for an API verb for the object specified by **x-smoacks-object** on the same schema.
+Applies only to SEARCH and GET verbs.
+    - **x-smoacks-object** - Identifies the data model object associated with a schema.
+Ignored if **x-smoacks-create** or **x-smoacks-extended** is attached to the same schema.
 - Property Tags
     - **x-smoacks-model-id** - Boolean flagging a property in the schema as the primary key for the data model object set in the schema